 On August 26, 2021 (the "Closing Date"), Humacyte, Inc. ("Legacy Humacyte"), a Delaware corporation, and Alpha Healthcare Acquisition Corp. ("AHAC"), a Delaware corporation, consummated a merger pursuant to that certain Business Combination Agreement, dated as of February 17, 2021 (the "Merger Agreement"), by and among Legacy Humacyte, AHAC and Hunter Merger Sub ("Merger Sub"), a Delaware corporation and wholly owned subsidiary of AHAC.
-As contemplated by the Merger Agreement, Merger Sub merged with and into Legacy Humacyte, with Legacy Humacyte continuing as the surviving corporation and as a wholly owned subsidiary of AHAC (the "Merger").
+As contemplated by the Merger Agreement, Merger Sub merged with and into Legacy Humacyte, with Legacy Humacyte continuing as the surviving corporation and as a wholly owned subsidiary of AHAC (the "Merger" and collectively with the other transactions described in the Merger Agreement, the "Reverse Recapitalization").
 On the Closing Date, AHAC changed its name to Humacyte, Inc. and Legacy Humacyte changed its name to Humacyte Global, Inc.

-Unless the context indicates otherwise, references in this Annual Report on Form 10-K to the "Company," "Humacyte," "us," "our" and similar terms refer to Humacyte, Inc. (formerly known as Alpha Healthcare Acquisition Corp.) and its consolidated subsidiaries (including Humacyte Global, Inc.) following the Merger.
+Unless the context indicates otherwise, references in this Annual Report on Form 10-K to the "Company," "Humacyte," "we," "us," "our" and similar terms refer to Humacyte, Inc. (formerly known as Alpha Healthcare Acquisition Corp.) and its consolidated subsidiaries (including Humacyte Global, Inc.) following the Merger.
 References to "AHAC" refer to Alpha Healthcare Acquisition Corp. prior to the Merger.